Lollipop (Candyman)

 "Lollipop (Candyman)" is a song by Danish-Norwegian dance-pop group Aqua.
-It was released as the fifth overall single from their debut album, Aquarium, in Australasia, North America, and mainland Europe—it was not released in the United Kingdom.
+It was released as the fifth overall single from their debut album, Aquarium, in Australasia, North America, and mainland Europe.
+However, it was not released in the United Kingdom.
 "Lollipop" features a prominent role for René Dif, with vocals also from main vocalist Lene.
 The US CD and cassette single include "Good Morning Sunshine" as the B-side.

-Although it said to be one of the group's favorite songs, "Lollipop (Candyman)" failed to replicate the success of "Barbie Girl", "Doctor Jones", and "My Oh My" where it was released.
-In the United States, it became their second top-40 hit and last song to chart there, peaking at No. 23.
+The song failed to replicate the success of "Barbie Girl", "Doctor Jones", and "My Oh My" where it was released.
+In the United States, it became their second top-40 hit and last song to chart there, peaking at No. 23, until 26 years later, when the group was credited on the 2023 Nicki Minaj and Ice Spice single "Barbie World".
 The single reached the top 10 in Sweden and Australia, staying at number three for five consecutive weeks in the latter country.